microsoft/globalopenaihack/quickstarts/IntentDetection/OpenAICSharp/README.md

 # OpenAI Intent Detection

-This code is an example of how to use OpenAI's Completion API to determine the intent of a statement and then act on the reponse.
+This code is an example of how to use OpenAI's Completion API to determine the intent of a statement and then act on the response.
 [OpenAI API Reference](https://platform.openai.com/docs/api-reference/completions)

 ## Getting Started